Current Time in Kuala Lumpur

 About Kuala Lumpur Time Zone

-Kuala Lumpur uses the IANA time zone Asia/Kuala_Lumpur, which runs on Malaysia Time (MYT) at UTC+8 year-round.
-The city does not observe daylight saving time, so its offset remains stable in every month of the year, which makes recurring scheduling simpler than in locations that shift clocks in March and October or November.
+Kuala Lumpur, Malaysia uses the IANA time zone Asia/Kuala_Lumpur, which places it on UTC+8 all year.
+Kuala Lumpur does not observe daylight saving time, so the offset stays stable from January through December, which makes recurring meetings and travel planning simpler than in regions that shift clocks twice a year.

 Kuala Lumpur City Details